 It's a controversial and long-running dispute that has derailed attempts by FYR Macedonia to join the EU and NATO.

-But what's it all about and why does it incite such strong reactions in both Greece and the Former Yugoslav Republic of Macedonia (FYROM)?
+But what's it all about and why does it incite such strong reactions in both Greece and the Former Yugoslav Republic of Macedonia?

 What’s the dispute about?

-Athens claims the region Macedonia, which lies just across the border from FYROM, has used that name since the times of Alexander the Great.
+Athens claims the region Macedonia — which is coloured yellow in the map above and lies just across the border from FYR Macedonia — has used the name since the times of Alexander the Great.

-There are also concerns that agreeing to FYROM would lead to Skopje having territorial claims to the region.
+There are also concerns that agreeing to FYR Macedonia would lead to Skopje having territorial claims on the region of Macedonia.

 How did the dispute come about?

 The name dispute was an issue between Belgrade and Athens before the 1990s, when the People's Republic of Macedonia made up part of Yugoslavia.